dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 ---

-Like I mentioned before, in the command `docker run hello-world', 'hello-world' is an image that you spun up a new container off of.
+Like I mentioned before, in the command 'docker run hello-world'; 'hello-world' is the name of an image that you spun up a new container with.
 It is that container which actually ran and logged that message to the console.

 - [ ] There were two effects running 'docker run hello-world' the first is that it downloaded 'hello-world' image from Dockerhub onto your machine.
 Run `docker images` to view the images that are cached on your machine.
 You should see:
 ![dockerimages](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/1/dockerimages.png?raw=true)

+-[ ] The second effect is that it created a container fromthat image

+spin up 3  more hello containers,  show they are not viewable with ps, need -a. you need the -a flag to show containers that are stopped, hello-world is a short lived contaier that immediatly stops after it finishes it s job. thats why docker info shows the only container we have is also stopped. we will be spinning up a container that is longer lived in a little bit

+also notice that names are randomly assigned

+give one a name with --name punk_unicorns, show it with ps -a

+finally show that dispite the fact thatwe have created a bunch of containers based off the image, there is still only one image stored on our machine. the original 'perfect sandwich' is still safe and preserved in the refridgerator.
+It just spawns new sandwiched that we're allowed to eat.

+Nice work creating your first containers! when your're ready move onto [Module2]()